Accurate global machine learning force fields for molecules with hundreds of atoms: Conclusion

-{\bf Acknowledgements}: SC and KRM acknowledge support by the German Federal Ministry of Education and Research (BMBF) for BIFOLD (01IS18037A).
+{\bf Funding statement}: SC and KRM acknowledge support by the German Federal Ministry of Education and Research (BMBF) for BIFOLD (01IS18037A).
 KRM was partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea government(MSIT) (No. 2019-0-00079, Artificial Intelligence Graduate School Program, Korea University and No. 2022-0-00984, Development of Artificial Intelligence Technology for Personalized Plug-and-Play Explanation and Verification of Explanation) and by the German Federal Ministry for Education and Research (BMBF) under Grants 01IS14013B-E, 01GQ1115.
 AT, VVG and AK acknowledge support from the European Research Council (ERC) Consolidator Grant BeStMo and the Luxembourg National Research Fund (FNR) (Grant C19/MS/13718694/QML-FLEX and AFR PhD Grant 15720828).
-HES acknowledge support from DGTIC-UNAM under Project LANCAD-UNAM-DGTIC-419.
-Correspondence to SC, AT, KRM.
+HES acknowledges support from DGTIC-UNAM under Project LANCAD-UNAM-DGTIC-419.
+Furthermore, we thank IPAM for their warm hospitality and inspiration while finishing this manuscript.

+{\bf Data, model and software availability}: All datasets, pre-trained FF models and software used in this work are available at \texttt{www.sgdml.org}.

 \onecolumngrid